-The Effect of Subject Size on Enzyme Testing for Mice Susan Eissel1, Ph.D., Assistant Professor, Department of Family Medicine Harold Connelly2, Ph.D., Associate Professor 1College of Osteopathic Medicine, 2University of Miami
+The Effect of Subject Size on Enzyme Testing for Mice Susan Eissel, Ph.D., Assistant Professor, Department of Family Medicine Harold Connelly, Ph.D., Associate Professor College of Osteopathic Medicine, University of Miami

 Objective.
 This study was conducted to determine if subjects' relative size was related to differing values obtained for digestive enzymes.
 Background.
 Earlier research has shown that digestive enzymes tend to remain stable for individual mice over a lifetime when measured at the same point of a digestive cycle, but may differ widely among mice, even mice with close genetic bonds, e.g., siblings.
 To date, no explanation of this difference has been proposed.
 Methods.
 For this study the digestive enzymes of two groups of mice were measured at several points of several digestive cycles.
 One group consisted of mice at the extremes of sizes (large and small), the other group consisted of mice weighing between 26 and 27.5 grams.
-The two groups were fed the same food in the same amounts and readings of digestive enzymes were taken at the same points in time.
-Results.
-The mice with extreme size differences had digestive enzymes that differed more widely than did the similarly sized mice.
-In particular, amylase was found in greater concentration (an average of 0.035 mL/gram of weight) among the larger mice and in lesser concentration of 0.022 mL/gram of weight) among the smaller mice.
+The two groups were fed the same food in the same amounts and readings of digestive enzymes that differed more widely than did the similarly sized mice.
+In particular, amylase was found in greater concentration (an average of 0.035 mL/gram of weight) among the larger mice and in lesser concentration (an average of 0.013 mL/gram of weight) among the smaller mice.
 The average sized mice averaged an amylase concentration of 0.022 mL/gram of weight.
 Conclusion.
 Size is a contributing factor for explaining differences in digestive enzymes and can account for 73.6% of the variability.
 Grants.
 This study was partially funded by a grant from the DO Student Body Research Fund.